javitausia/cambium-take-home/README.md

 # Cambium Geospatial Data Developer Challenge

-This repo is a possible solution to the challenges proposed in [Geospatial Data Developer Take Home Challenge](https://github.com/cambium-earth/gdd-test).
+This repo provides a possible solution to the challenges proposed in [Geospatial Data Developer Take Home Challenge](https://github.com/cambium-earth/gdd-test).

 It is divided in two main folders that answer Parts 1 and 2 in the mentioned repository, respectively:
 - For the first part, we just create a docker container that runs PostgreSQL, with PostGIS and h3-pg extensions installed.
 To check it is running, we connect to the database tih PgAdmin.